shdown/luastatus/plugins/network-linux/README.rst

 ========
 This plugin monitors network routing and link updates.
-It can report IP addresses used for outgoing connections by various network interfaces, information about a wireless connection, and speed of an ethernet connection.
+It can report IP addresses used for outgoing connections by various network interfaces, information about a wireless connection, and the speed of an ethernet connection.

 Options
 =======